bennyz/notes/reading/rust.md

 }
 ```

-In the example the method borrows `self` immutabely, but it can also get ownership by passing `self` without `&` or borrow mutably with `&mut self`.
+In the example the method borrows `self` immutably, but it can also get ownership by passing `self` without `&` or borrow mutably with `&mut self`.

 Implementing a second method that accept an instance of the struct